tytydraco/yessleep/out/I_can_see_Death.md

 “I–I’m sorry!”
 I blubbered, voice wailing with sobs as my hand curled further into material “I–I didn’t know!”

 She didn’t look at me immediately.
-Her focus was on the bite mark of the cookie which her thumb had begun to trace over.
+Her focus was on the bite mark of the cracker which her thumb had begun to trace over.
 She made no sound.

-Finally, after a minute of me crying and snotting into the fabric of her pants, she set down the cookie and crouched to place her hands upon my shoulders.
+Finally, after a minute of me crying and snotting into the fabric of her pants, she set down the cracker and crouched to place her hands upon my shoulders.
 My head lifted and I lurched back at the sight.

 She had no mouth.
 No nose.
 Her face was only a pair of dark eyes.
 I don’t just mean the pupils either, I mean the *whole* eye.
 There wasn’t even a pupil to be had!
 Her eyes were black voids with no soul or emotion.
 Just things.
 Placeholders.
 Like she was a doll without paint.